Church of Saidet et Tallé: Legend and legacy

 According to the Maronite Heritage web site, "the legend says that there was a Druze Emir in Baakline looking at the hill of Dar El Kamar.
 He saw a light coming out of the hill so he gathered his soldiers and ordered them to go in the morning and dig in the land.

 He said to them: 'If you find an Islamic symbol, build a mosque.
 If you find a Christian symbol, build a church."

 In the morning, the soldiers went and found a rock with a cross on it and under the cross there was the moon and venus.
 That was the sign that in the distant past there was a temple dedicated to the moon and venus and later it became a church.

 Earthquakes and wars might be the reason for the holy site's disappearance.
 The rock discovered by the soldiers can be found above the old gate of the church.
 A Byzantine column can be found inside the church.
 The inhabitants honor a "miraculous" icon of our Lady of the Hill placed behind the altar.
-It was painted in 1867 by the Italian artist Guerra.
+It was painted in 1867 by the Italian artist Achille Guerra.
 On the feast of Our Lady of the Hill- the first Sunday of August - thousands of believers go in a big procession with the miraculous icon from the entrance of Deir El Qamar to the Church.

+For centuries, the church has been revered by both Druze and Christians in Mount Lebanon, reflecting the close ties between the two communities.
+According to Pierre-Marie Martin, writing in 1870, the Druze venerated the church even more than the Maronites, often traveling long distances to pray to the Virgin Mary in their own way and witnessing numerous miracles.
+Historian Glenn Bowman further highlights that in the early nineteenth century, Druze leaders would seek the Virgin Mary's favor at Saidet et Tallé before going into battle.
+They would touch the image of the Virgin Mary with their flags and place dust from under the altar in their turbans.
+The profound veneration of this church by the Druze led local Maronites to dub it the "Church of the Virgin of the Druze".